nrokh/RTmocapFB/README.md

 * GG battery life testing
 * GG battery status implementation
 * finalize recruitment emails and poster
+* get survey questions approved by kjk
+* order the new Vicon cameras
+* get a laptop/ ipad to use for participant surveys

 Changes after pilot testing:
 * catch trials at 40 steps (20 on right side) (maybe centered at halfway point)